-During public consultations with the citizens, affordable housing was one of the priorities identified for the southern West Island.
+During public consultations with community members, affordable housing was one of the priorities identified for the southern West Island.
 A working committee has been formed and its role is to elaborate and implement an action plan in order to see improvements in housing situation in the area.
 For more information or to join the committee, please contact Alexandra Laham, Housing Program Manager, at firstname.lastname@example.org or 514-505-0840 x3.

-- A Political Context for Fulfilling Housing Needs as a Provincial Mandate in the Province of Quebec, 2019
+- A Political Context for Fulfilling Housing Needs as a Provincial Mandate in the Province of Quebec, 2019.

 Community Housing Tours